yanyan666666/Miniproject1-RimpalYan/README.md

 ## **Content**

-There are two md files to introduce the definition of git terms.
+There are three files to introduce the definition of git terms and Gitflow.

+- [GitFlow](/Gitflow.md) - _Prepared by Yan Yan_
 - [Git Tutorial Part 1](/GitTutorialPart1.md) - _Prepared by Yan Yan_
 - [Git Tutorial Part 2](/GitTutorialPart2.md) - _Prepared by Rimpalbahen Suthar_

 ## **Version**
 version1.0